-Grab the Wilton sweater cake pan and spray it with Baker’s Joy or other baking spray.
+Grab the Wilton sweater cake pan and spray it with Baker's Joy or another baking spray.

-I found that one white cake mix, using the egg white only recipe works perfect.
-When I made it the second time with the egg recipe, it puffed up waaaaay to much in the center and took too long to bake.
+I found that one white cake mix, using the egg white only recipe works perfectly.
+When I made it the second time with the egg recipe, it puffed up waaaaay too much in the center and took too long to bake.

 Start decorating the cake by fitting two pastry bags with a #46 decorating tip.